 The good news is Concept 2 Rowers have an onboard computer that calculates resistance and takes into account all those individual differences of your machine.
 It shows up as a number called “Drag Factor.”

 Therefore, a drag factor of 120 will be exactly the same resistance on every machine even though it may be a damper setting of four on one and six on another.

 This is hugely beneficial to know because if you attend a CrossFit gym and/or you compete in the Sport of Fitness you will constantly be getting on different machines, often without time to check damper setting.
 In these moments, you need to have developed the feel to know where that machine is providing less or more resistance that what is typical and adjust on the fly(wheel) according.

-By the Way: This Drag Factor test can also be completed for the Concept 2 Bike Erg or the Concept 2 SkiErg.
-While the results won’t be wildly different, I do recommend taking the test on each piece of equipment.
+By the Way: This Drag Factor test can also be completed for the Concept 2 SkiErg.
+While the results won’t be wildly different, I do recommend taking the test again.